 What This Actually Reveals

-The discipline of externalizing knowledge for AI does something unexpected.
+The discipline of externalizing knowledge does something unexpected.
 It makes visible a distinction that was always there but easy to ignore: the difference between work that follows pattern and work that requires presence.

 Most knowledge work mixes both.
 The discipline of externalization reveals the ratio.